tonicpow/twetch-bot/README.md

 ## Pre-Requisites

-These are required for building and runnng the Typescipt project:
+These are required for building and running the Typescript project:

 ```shell script
 yarn global add tsc